Why the training of Large Language Models falls within the scope of the Text and Data Mining exceptions

 An LLM is a large probabilistic model of natural language containing information about patterns, trends and correlations between words and expressions in natural language.
 As such, training an LLM, whether it is static or dynamic (generative), corresponds perfectly to the definition of TDM in European law.
 An LLM is specifically not a ‘repository’ of training data, from which the training data could be retrieved in an unmodified form.
 Although some LLMs have been reported to “regurgitate” portions of the data used in their training, this is a rare occurrence resulting from coincidence or deliberate hostile prompting.

-It might be true that the EU legislator may not have anticipated the use of TDM exceptions for LLM training; the DSM Directive was proposed in 2016 and adopted in 2019, when the question of LLM training attracted little attention from the general public.
-Nevertheless, the definition of TDM in the Directive was deliberately broad in order to be future-proof.
+The DSM Directive was proposed in 2016 and adopted in 2019, when the question of LLM training attracted little attention from the general public; however, the European legislator was fully aware of the potential application of the TDM exceptions, as attested by a 2018 Briefing (PE 604.942) requested by the JURI committee.
+The definition of TDM in the Directive was deliberately broad in order to be future-proof.
 Ultimately, recent legislation clearly demonstrates the legislator’s intention to include AI training within the scope of TDM exceptions:

 DISCLAIMER: Nothing in this statement is intended to constitute or should be interpreted as legal advice.
 Keep in mind that both TDM exceptions come with specific requirements.